-The defense lawyer can also try to establish that the defendant was unaware of the fact that the drugs were in the premises controlled by them.
-However, this is more difficult to prove if the drugs were found on the body of the defendant or in a container held by the defendant.
-A Drug Possession Attorney may seek to lessen the degree of felony reduced by proving that the drugs were in the possession of the defendant for their own use and not for sale.
-Defenses to drug possession charges are significantly different from that of the common law crimes that served as the foundation for our criminal justice system.
+A criminal defense lawyer can also try to defending drug possession on the grounds that the defendant was unaware of the fact that the drugs were in the premises controlled by them.
+However, this is more difficult to prove if the drugs were found on the body of the defendant or in a container held by the defendant for obvious reasons.
+Many persons charged inquire as to the likelihood of having a degree of felony reduced if they are able to establish that the drugs were for personal use and not for sale.